Behind the Curve: Can Manufacturing Still Provide Inclusive Growth?

 Dale Jorgenson

-In this book Jorgenson shows that information technology (IT) provides the foundation for the resurgence of American dconomic growth.
+In this book Jorgenson shows that information technology (IT) provides the foundation for the resurgence of American economic growth.
 He shows how the relentless decline in the prices of information technology equipment and software has steadily enhanced the role of IT investment as a source of economic growth in the United States.
 Productivity in IT-producing industries has risen in importance and a productivity revival has taken place in the rest of the economy.
 Information technology rests in turn on the development and deployment of semiconductors - storage devices and microprocessors.
 The semiconductor and IT industries are global in scope with an international division of labor.
 To address the question, where is the evidence of the "new economy" in other leading industrialized nations, Jorgenson compares recent growth performance in the G7 countries - Canada, France, Germany, Italy, Japan, the United Kingdom, and the United States.

 Measuring and Sustaining the New Economy